Emotional, cognitive, and neuroeducation support after Acquired Brain Injury

 - Understanding what your brain is trying to protect you from

-- Calming the nervous system without force or pressure
+- Calming the nervous system through somatic therapy techniques

 - Rebuilding clarity, grounding, and stability